 I also never shared this painting I made for my friend Lex.
 She is always making me cute stuff, so I wanted to return the favor.
 To make this I used watercolors and masking fluid.

-I stole a photo off her blog, used photoshop to turn it black and white and increased the contrast until it was all black and white (no gray).
+photo off her blog, used photoshop to turn it black and white and increased the contrast until it was all black and white (no gray).
 Then I used a make-shift light table and placed watercolor paper over the photo.
 I then painted the areas I wanted to remain white with masking fluid.
 After it dried, I painted on the watercolor paint.
 When that was dry, I peeled off the fluid and viola!

 If any knitters out there are interested in the patterns I used, they can be found here: